 Please note that these are the most common reasons.
 There could be other reasons why you are experiencing back pain and the only real way to determine the root cause is to consult your doctor/health care practitioner as soon as possible.

 Things You Can Do To Get Relief

 The good news is that there are plenty of things that you can look at doing to help ease the pain, regardless of the kind of pain that it is.
 Such as:

 - Get some much needed rest – Take a break from running for a while.
 We know that it’s easier said that done, but still very important.
 Start by taking a week or so off to allow your body to heal and repair any damage – no matter how seemingly small your pain level is.
 Your body will be stronger for it, and you’ll be able to hit the pavement to enjoy your activities.
 If after a week it isn’t better, then consider taking more time off.

 - Alternate heat/ice therapy – Another common way to help with pain is alternating between heat and ice packs.
 Depending on the kind of pain that your’e having, you’ll find one more beneficial than the other.
 For example, with muscle pulls are involved, heat packs tend to be more helpful since they open up the veins and promote blood flow.
 For something like a disc issue where the area is irritated, a cold therapy wrap (as seen below) will probably be more soothing, as it will help dull the swelling as much as possible.
-(Note: Our cold therapy wrap is great option if you need relief for all sorts of lower back problems.)

 - Gentle Stretching – Gentle stretching and slow, careful exercise can also help when it comes to pain management when you have lower back problems.
 The emphasis here is, of course, on gentle.
 This can help keep your body accustomed to movement, it just won’t need to repair any new damage.